catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 	<div class="col-sm-2"></div>
 </div>
 While 50~60Mbps may not sound that much my last result is around 23Mbps.
 Which mean that i get 2~3X the performance just using USB Hub.
 My theory is that the AMD chipset in my system uses early implementation of USB scheduling so it is a little flaky then using simple USB Hub which is well known technology at this point with better packet queueing and scheduling i get a better result.
-I currently plug 3 devices to my USB Hub, in theory i should be able to pull around (240Mbps / 3 = 80Mbps) But i only get around (240Mbps / 4 = 60Mbps) i think my USB Hub isn't aware about how much device plugged in and it just divide the bandwidth by 4 all the time.
+I currently plug 3 devices to my USB Hub, in theory i should be able to pull around (280Mbps / 3 = 93Mbps) But i only get closer to (280Mbps / 4 = 70Mbps) i think my USB Hub isn't aware about how much device plugged in and it just divide the bandwidth by 4 all the time.
 I mean that's what you get for 1$ USB Hub.

 Other concern that i have is that the more devices you plugged in, the more power it draws.
 In my case i'm using low power MT7610U but if i'm using RTL8812BU it may draw more power than USB Hub can handle.
 The next task is to get a USB 3.0 Hub and i hope it can scale the bandwidth according to how much device plugged (for note the bandwidth is still capped at USB 2.0 speed).
 Also, i need to get an external powered USB Hub in case i use high power devices in the future.

 <br>
 If you want to replicate this project, please take a look.